 Interested in helping to craft and design future CLE programming?
 Consider the role of CLE Program Chair.
 The CLE Program Chair assists in putting an excellent educational program together for their colleagues and peers.
 Contact Veronica McKoy for more details.

 Are you a less experienced speaker?
 Then co-present!
 We can pair you with a more experienced attorney.
 This approach not only halves the preparation time, it also provides you with a new mentor.
 Contact Veronica McKoy to learn more.

 Be an Author for NCAJ

 Call for Amicus Brief authors

 Help write an amicus brief for presentation at the North Carolina or federal appellate courts.
 An amicus brief requires the greatest time commitment from a volunteer, and it is only warranted in exceptional cases.
 To ensure consistent high quality, the Legal Affairs Counsel or a designated expert in the field will review the brief before filing.
-Contact Abby Hammond to volunteer.
+Contact Sam McGee to volunteer.

 Write for Trial Briefs Magazine

 Do you have an interesting article or content to share with the NCAJ Trial Briefs readership?
 Contact Amber Nimocks to let us know.